isomerpages/moe-springfieldsec/_our-experience/Sec 1 Posting 2024/Welcome to Springfield.md

 The SIR is a unique programme designed and customised by the school to provide a holistic and purposeful transition for the Secondary 1 cohort to secondary school.
 The students will undergo a series of hands-on, team-based, and interactive outdoor activities such as dragon boating and amazing race as they build positive bonds, develop good habits &amp; routines and strengthen their personal competencies.
 The students also work closely with the Class Form Teachers to forge class identity and establish positive peer relationships.

-Parents/ guardians are invited to school on 5th January (Friday), 4pm to 7.30pm as we round up the SIR programme with briefings on Full Subject-Based Banding (FSBB) and Personalised Digital Learning Programme (PDLP), the Principal’s address and the campfire segment where your child/ ward will come together as a class to exhibit their teamwork through performance.
+Parents/ guardians are invited to school on <b>5th January (Friday), 4pm to 7.30pm </b>as we round up the SIR programme with briefings on Full Subject-Based Banding (FSBB) and Personalised Digital Learning Programme (PDLP), the Principal’s address and the campfire segment where your child/ ward will come together as a class to exhibit their teamwork through performance.

 Please refer to the separate message sent via PG for the briefing to parents/ guardians on the outdoor activities that your child/ ward will be going through.
 .